agostontorok/agostontorok.github.io/book/index.md

 No, right?
 Well, **this is the book for you** then.

-No dry descriptions of theories, just **real-life stories** about how not to fail, how to ask for help, how to see the light at the end of the tunnel.
-This book is not for C*Os but for us, everyday data scientists building the future.
+No dry descriptions of theories, just **real-life stories** about how to not fail, how to ask for help, how to keep going in a team.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeNtZ42ZUDRI2BTvAAgz6ixxwjYUpdvJYZHm-A0WfrLL6i4Qg/viewform?embedded=true" width="400" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>